LOQUILLO/Fetch-SublimeText/README.md

 Paste the file Fetch.sublime-settings in Sublime Text 2 \ Packages \ User

 Added and updated with new and more usefull repos.

-Added color codes for HTML and CSS.
-Added PHP phar files (Composer, Pear, Phing, CS-Fixer, Mess Detector, Unit) checkit out.
+Added color codes for HTML and CSS, Symfony, PHP phar files (Composer, Pear, Phing, CS-Fixer, Mess Detector, Unit) checkit out.

-Added Symfony.

 Fixed an error with Nettuts, this wasn't supporting characters such as "ë".